jonnylin13/omega/README.md

 # omega
 v83 MapleStory Server emulator written in TypeScript.
 Inspired by projects like [HeavenMS](https://github.com/ronancpl/HeavenMS).

-## Project goals
-* Provide an easy development environment for beginners
-* Rewrite the monolithic OdinMS structure into decoupled microservices
-    * Provide configuration for multi-threading, multi-processing, or running microservices independently
-* Squeeze as much performance as I can out of Node.js

 ## Features
+* Familiar development environment
-* Uses a microservice architecture where state is decoupled into CenterServer, LoginServer, ShopServer, and ChannelServers
+* Uses a microservice architecture where state is decoupled into center, login, shop, and channel servers
-    * Can be run in cluster mode (multiple processes on one machine), or each service can be run independently on a different machine
+* Can be run in a cluster of processes, or each service can be run independently on a different machine
-    * Can use token-based authentication for intra-server communication
+* Uses token-based authentication for intra-server communication
-* Utilizes worker_threads to delegate compute-heavy tasks
+* Utilizes multi-threading to delegate compute-heavy tasks

 ## Setup and contribution
 * Fork the repository